The Sky God Who Withdrew: African High-God Traditions and the Salem Teaching Layer

 The Withdrawn Creator Pattern

-Across sub-Saharan African traditional religions, a strikingly consistent pattern recurs.
-A supreme creator-god, typically named and understood as the single ultimate source of all things, created the world and the moral order at the beginning of time, then withdrew from active involvement in human affairs.
-The daily spiritual concerns of the living, healing, protection, divination, ancestral relationship, are handled by lesser spirits, ancestors, and intermediary divinities, while the high-god remains acknowledged as the final authority behind all things but is rarely invoked in specifically-active cult.
+Across sub-Saharan African traditional religions, a strikingly consistent pattern repeats.
+A supreme creator, named and understood as the single ultimate source of all things, made the world and the moral order at the beginning of time, then withdrew from active involvement in human affairs.
+Daily spiritual concerns, healing, protection, divination, and ancestral relationship are handled by lesser spirits, ancestors, and intermediary divinities.
+The high god remains acknowledged as the final authority behind everything, but is rarely invoked in active worship.

-The Yoruba of West Africa call this figure Olodumare (also Olorun), "the owner of the heavens".
-The Akan of Ghana call him Nyame, "the shining one" or "the sky".
-The Bantu peoples across Central, East, and Southern Africa call him Mulungu, Nzambi, Leza, Katonda, or similar names, with a shared underlying concept of supreme sky-dwelling creator.
+The Yoruba of West Africa call this figure Olodumare, also Olorun, "the owner of the heavens."
+The Akan of Ghana call him Nyame, "the shining one" or "the sky."
+The Bantu peoples across central, eastern, and southern Africa call him Mulungu, Nzambi, Leza, Katonda, or similar names, all sharing the same underlying concept of a supreme sky-dwelling creator.
 The Kikuyu call him Ngai.
-The Zulu call him uMvelinqangi (the first to appear) or uNkulunkulu (the great-great-one).
+The Zulu call him uMvelinqangi, "the first to appear," or uNkulunkulu, "the great-great-one."
 The Shilluk call him Juok.

-The Urantia Book identifies the historical mechanism that unites these parallel traditions.
+The Urantia Book identifies the historical mechanism that ties these parallel traditions together.

 What the Urantia Book Says

-The Urantia Book documents the specific Salem missionary penetration of Africa through Egypt following Machiventa Melchizedek's twentieth-century-BCE Salem foundation:
+The Urantia Book records that Salem missionaries pushed into Africa following Machiventa Melchizedek's twentieth-century-BCE foundation at Salem.

 "THE early teachers of the Salem religion penetrated to the remotest tribes of Africa and Eurasia, ever preaching Machiventa's gospel of man's faith and trust in the one universal God as the only price of obtaining divine favor."
 (UB 94:0.1)

-"Mixed Andites and Egyptians followed down both the east and west coasts of Africa well below the equator."
-(UB 78:5.5, adapted; specific migration at 80:1.3)
+"Later on, mixed Andites and Egyptians followed down both the east and west coasts of Africa well below the equator, but they did not reach Madagascar."
+(UB 78:5.5)

 "But the task was so great and the tribes were so backward that the results were vague and indefinite.
 From one generation to another the Salem gospel found lodgment here and there, but except in Palestine, never was the idea of one God able to claim the continued allegiance of a whole tribe or race."
 (UB 93:7.3)